xdevelnet-unmaintained/ruleset/README.md

 1. Use c99 standard, just to be able to declare variables where you want and assign values at declaration.
 But make possible to easily rewrite code to c89:

     * Do not use variable length arrays, use [m,c]alloc() instead;
-    * Do not use bool types, you probably can avoid it.
+    * Try to not use bool types, you probably can avoid it.
 Also, bool is not bool for real;
-    * If you need to save memory with lots of bool variables - use bit masks insted;
+    * If you need to save memory with lots of bool variables - use bit masks instead;
     * Do not EVER use any gnu standart (gnu89, gnu99).
 Keep your code clean.

 2. Take care about memory management: